 Alexandra Helmig, associate and founder

 Alexandra Helmig founded the Kinderkunsthaus with her husband Sebastian Zembol in the spring of 2011.
 Aside from her work as a theater, film and television actress she is also successful as a children’s book author and writes plays and screen-plays.
 Since 2008 she is a member of the board of trustees of Lesefüchse e.V. in Munich which cooperates with the Kinderkunsthaus for culturally educative projects.
 Contact: Alexandra Helmig

-Judith Silbereisen, program assistant
+Judith Silbereisen, program director | art director

 Judith Silbereisen studied cultural and media education from 2003-2007.
 During her studies she worked at a children’s book publishing house in Leipzig for a semester – a publishing house where children illustrate and write for other children.
 This positive experience lead to her writing her final thesis: “Philosphyzing with children – why?”.
 From 2007-2010 she additionally took training to be a graphic designer.
 From October 2010-February 2011 she worked for Musclebeaver design office before she started working here at the Kinderkunsthaus.

 Amelie Martin studied Social Work at KSFH Munich from 2010 to 2014.
 She already led creative workshops at the VHS during her studies and guided adolescents during their volunteer year as a seminar counselor.
 Out of interest and dedication to the arts she decided to do a second course of studies in art education and educational sciences at LMU (2014-2016).
 Amelie has been working as a freelancer at Kinderkunsthaus and will take over responsibilities as deputy program director.
 She shares responsibility for program planning with Judith Silbereisen.
 Amelie and Judith take turns guiding the morning group program as directive art educators.
 Contact: am(at)kinderkunsthaus.de